 1. Uneven Tire Pressure

-2. Needs a Wheel Alignment
+2. Bad Wheel Alignment

 3. Bad Wheel Bearing

-Reasons Car Pulls When Braking
+Reasons Car Pulls To One Side When Braking

-1. Damaged or stuck Brake Pad
+1. Damaged Or Stuck Brake Pad

 RELATED: 5 Symptoms of Worn Brake Pads